-Looking for a new career opportunity, Benito “Benny” Casillas-Lopez joined the beef industry in 2005, starting as a warehouse clerk at the JBS Regional Beef facility in Tolleson, Ariz.
-He settled in, working hard to learn and move up through the ranks.
-By 2008, he was promoted to Preventive Maintenance Scheduler and spent the next several years enjoying his career and the opportunities it provided for his family.
+Looking for a new career opportunity, Benito “Benny” Casillas-Lopez joined JBS in 2005 as a warehouse clerk in Tolleson, Arizona.
+By working hard to learn and move up through the ranks, in 2008, he was promoted to Preventive Maintenance Scheduler and spent the next several years enjoying his career and the opportunities it provided for his family.

-Benny was on a Tolleson-area freeway when someone hit him from behind.
+Benny was driving on a freeway when another vehicle hit him from behind.
 The jolt was sudden and hard, and yet he seemingly suffered no serious injuries.
-Considering himself lucky to have emerged unscathed, he even drove himself home afterward.
-But within hours, Benny knew something was very, very wrong.
-A trip to the emergency room confirmed that he had suffered a concussion – one that had already begun to erode his memory.
+Considering himself lucky to have emerged unscathed, he drove himself home afterward.
+But within hours, Benny knew something was wrong.
+A trip to the emergency room confirmed he had suffered a concussion that had already begun to erode his memory.

-But the injury hadn’t taken everything – it hadn’t taken Benny’s determination to fight for the life he had worked so hard to build.
-He started to rebuild his memory, relearning how to read and write, how to operate a computer, how to do his job at JBS.
+But the injury didn’t take everything; it hadn’t taken Benny’s determination to fight for the life he worked so hard to build.
+He started to rebuild his memory, relearn how to read and write, how to operate a computer, and how to do his job at JBS.
 It’s been a long journey.

-And through it all, Benny was extremely thankful to know that regardless of his struggles, his family was secure.
-He would have a job to come back to – JBS had held his position for him while he worked through his recovery.
-Human Resources team members helped him to fill out and process the piles of medical documents required to get the care he needed, when he couldn’t always make sense of them.
+Through it all, Benny was extremely thankful to know that regardless of his struggles, his family was secure.
+He would have a job to return to, as JBS held his position for him while he worked through his recovery.
+Human Resources team members helped him to fill out and process the medical documents required to get the care he needed when he couldn’t always make sense of them.

-Benny is back on the job at JBS, determined to have a positive impact on the company … determined to continue enjoying the life and career he worked so hard to build.
+Benny is back on the job at JBS, determined to have a positive impact within the company and determined to continue enjoying the life and career he worked hard to build.